Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 diag(RDA_SampsonMonks_Directed_ZIPLPCM_Sup_T60k_R1_hat_lambda) <- 0
 ```

-Based on the above individual-level statistics, the heatmap plots shown in **Figure 8** of the **ZI-LPCM-MFM** paper can be recovered by:
+Based on the above individual-level statistics, the heatmap plots shown in **Figure 8** of the **ZIP-LPCM** paper can be recovered by:

 ``` r
 library("RColorBrewer")